CLIMADA features

 lines and polygons handler

-allows for the seamless disaggregation and aggregation of exposures and impact
+enables seamless disaggregation and aggregation of exposure and impact data into lines and polygons.

-Integrate seamlessly any element from open street map as an exposure layer into
+Seamlessly integrate any element from OpenStreetMap as an exposure layer into CLIMADA using the

 OSMflex package.